pcbje/es-auto-query/README.md

 es-auto-query
 =============

-A quick-and-dirty string to Elasticsearch query object, because writing this was easier than making sense of the nested query_string_query discussion.
+A quick-and-dirty string-to-Elasticsearch-query parser, because writing this was easier than making sense of the nested query_string_query discussion.
 It probably has a bunch of errors and limitations, but it seems to work just fine for my needs.

 #### Supported formats: